D-Robotics/rdk_doc_en/docs/toolchain_development/overview.md

 ### Explanation of Model Operators List

--   Currently, all Caffe and ONNX operators supported by the Horizon processor are provided.
-Other operators that are not listed are not supported due to hardware limitations of the Horizon processor.
+-   Currently, all Caffe and ONNX operators supported by the D-Robotics processor are provided.
+Other operators that are not listed are not supported due to hardware limitations of the D-Robotics processor.
 For the specific supported operator list, please refer to the chapter [**Supported Operator List**](/toolchain_development/intermediate/supported_op_list).